Olivier Suray

 Olivier Suray (born 16 October 1971) is a Belgian football manager and former professional player who played for several clubs in Europe.

 In 2006, he was implicated in a match-fixing scandal involving Chinese business executive Zheyun Ye.
+Prior to that in 2005, Suray was named the CEO of Finnish Veikkausliiga club AC Allianssi by the new Belgian-Chinese owners.
+He also hired Thierry Pister the club's new manager and brought six new players from Belgium to Allianssi, including Jean-Pierre La Placa, Hocine Chebaïki, Mustapha Douaï, Sergei Omelianovitch, Kasim Yildiz and Grégory Goffin.
+The club's first choice keeper Henri Sillanpää was sent to Belgium for an ambigous fake trial match.
+Allianssi lost the following match against FC Haka 8–0, which sparked suspicion of match-fixing.

 Club career

 Suray had a spell in the Turkish Süper Lig with Altay S.K. and Adanaspor and several seasons in the Belgian First Division with R. Charleroi S.C., R.S.C.
 Anderlecht and R.A.E.C.
 Mons.